 - 1.1 In the context of this Appendix the word bodywork will have the same definition as that provided by Article 1.4 of the F1 Technical Regulations. - 1.2 Restricted Wind Tunnel Testing is the testing by a Team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties, in a test environment of a representation of an F1 car or subcomponent in order to measure, observe or infer any forces, displacements, pressures or air flow direction resulting directly or indirectly from the incident air flow.
-The only allowable exceptions from this definition are as follows: - Mind tunnel testing which aims to develop components associated with cooling, or the running of the engine from a boundary commencing at the engine air intake duct, passing through the engine and finishing at the exit of the exhaust tailpipes, provided that there is no direct or indirect measurement of aerodynamic force during the test.
+The only allowable exceptions from this definition are as follows: - a) Wind tunnel testing which aims to develop components associated with cooling, or the running of the engine from a boundary commencing at the engine air intake duct, passing through the engine and finishing at the exit of the exhaust tailpipes, provided that there is no direct or indirect measurement of aerodynamic force during the test.
 In this context, pressure and flow measurements within a duct shall not be considered to be measurements of aerodynamic force. - For the avoidance of doubt, any wind tunnel testing to develop bodywork parts other than as referred to in sub-paragraph (a) above even without aerodynamic force measurement is within the definition of Restricted Wind Tunnel Testing. - In some cases a testing rig which was devised to develop components associated with cooling or the running of the engine could have the potential to offer secondary benefits for bodywork development.
-Specific examples of such rigs and the additional restrictions that apply to them are provided in section 5. - b) Any aerodynamic test conducted by an F1 car at any Event. - c) Any aerodynamic test conducted by an F1 car during and at Track Testing as permitted by the F1 Sporting Regulations. - 1.3 No Restricted Wind Tunnel Testing may be carried out using a scale model which is greater than 60% of full size. - 1.4 No Restricted Wind Tunnel Testing may be carried out at an air speed exceeding 50m/s. - 1.5 Restricted Wind Tunnel Testing may only be used in wind tunnels which have been nominated by the Team to the FIA. - 1.6 The Restricted Wind Tunnel Testing fluid must be air at atmospheric pressure. - 1.7 During Restricted Wind Tunnel Testing only one model may be used per test and only one model change is permitted per wind tunnel per 24 hour period.
+Specific examples of such rigs and the additional restrictions that apply to them are provided in section 5. - b) Any aerodynamic test conducted by an F1 car at any Event. - c) Any aerodynamic test conducted by an F1 car during and at Track Testing as permitted by the F1 Sporting Regulations. - 1.3 No Restricted Wind Tunnel Testing may be carried out using a scale model which is greater than 60% of full size. - 1.4 No Restricted Wind Tunnel Testing may be carried out at an air speed exceeding 50m/s. - 1.5 Restricted Wind Tunnel Testing may only be used in wind tunnels which have been nominated by the Team to the FIA.
+Each Team may nominate only one wind tunnel for use in any one twelve month period.
+The first nomination must be made on or before 1 January 2015 and no re-nominations may be made for at least 12 months. - The FIA will consider, at its absolute discretion, earlier nominations if a wind tunnel already nominated by a teams suffers a long term failure. - 1.6 The Restricted Wind Tunnel Testing fluid must be air at atmospheric pressure.

+- 1.7 During Restricted Wind Tunnel Testing only one model may be used per test and only one model change is permitted per wind tunnel per 24 hour period.
 Compliance with this restriction will be determined upon the time elapsed between the wind speed exceeding 15m/sec with successive models, not upon the occupancy of the wind tunnel test section by successive models.
 For the avoidance of doubt, a model in this context is defined by its underlying spine, motors and sensors.
 Detail changes to the aerodynamic configuration of a given model remaining in the wind tunnel are permitted. - 1.8 During Restricted Wind Tunnel Testing, once the air speed rises above 15m/s the bodywork of the test car or subcomponent must remain fixed until the air speed returns below 1m/s with the exception of any freedom set out in section 6.